Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 For more information on this, visit our PRVs keep leaking – Air Compressor Pressure Relief Valve Leaking guide!

-Underpowered Extension Cord Causing Air Compressor to Not Shut Off
+Underpowered Extension Cord Causing Air Compressor Not Shutting Off

 It should be common knowledge that extension cords are unable to provide sufficient power for air compressors.
 If you need to work further from the wall socket, it is generally recommended to increase the length of the air hose rather than using an extension cord.